 Before we dig in deeper I think it's important to try to figure out what going part-time as a physician really means.

-I'm sure it varies according to specialty and the type of practice you're in but it seems across many surveys, the average amount of time working is between 50-60 hours a week.
+I'm sure it varies according to specialty and the type of practice you're in but it seems across many surveys, that the average amount of time working is between 50-60 hours a week.
 This includes patient care as well as the ever-increasing time for paperwork.

 If a typical physician were to cut down 25% of their working time to .75 FTE, that would still put them around 40 hours, which is full-time for most other people.
 Imagine cutting 25% of your clinical time right now, it would seem drastic and life-altering.
 Yet, you'd still be working what's normal to the general population.